The 6 Best Heating Blankets and Pads of 2023 Comparison

-Although not crucial for the operation of the electric blanket, the illuminated display is handy because it allows you to see the controls in the dark.
+Although not crucial for the operation of the electric blanket.
+But the illuminated display is handy because it allows you to see the controls in the dark.

 Most electric blankets are equipped with a remote control allowing easy and convenient adjustment of all functions.

-This is another point you need to pay attention to, especially if you need power outlets near where you will use the electric blanket.
+This is another point you need to pay attention to.
+Especially if you need power outlets near where you will use the heating blanket.

-Some electric blankets allow you to apply moist heat because one side of the veil is usually made of waterproof fibre that can be sprayed with water.
+Some electric blankets allow you to apply moist heat because one side of the veil is usually made of waterproof fiber that can be sprayed with water.